serverless/components/README.md

 ### Instant Deployments

-Most Serverless Components deploy within 2-4 seconds, 30x faster than traditional cloud provisioning tools.

-Our goal is to design Serverless Components that deploy instantly, removing the need to emulate cloud services locally for fast feedback during the development process.
+Serverless Components that deploy instantly, removing the need to emulate cloud services locally for fast feedback during the development process.

-Serverless Components offer the fastest serverless development experience available today.

 ### Build Your Own